rajpurkarlab/LymphoML/README.md

 ### Overall TODOs

-- Fix all file references (use a config file?)
-- Add an env.yml file
 - Upload any utils/scripts (e.g. groovy script for QuPath, building core_labels.csv file mapping each patient to their diagnosis).